jtpilling02/SENG438_Assignment5_Group10/seng438-a5-group10.md

 ![Alt text](/media/rdcmin.png?raw=true "RDC Min MTTF")

 This RDC has a MTTF of the minimum value that is accepted.
-This was found by looking at the line of acceptance, then dividing the failure number by the corresponding normalized measure.
-In our case this was *1/2.8*, leading to .36 failures per second.
+To find the failures per second to use to get the minimum MTTF, we first divided the normalized measure by the failure time, then since `normalized measure=failure time*failure/s` and `normalized measure=failure time/MTTF` we can find the MTTF by finding the inverse of  failure time.
+In our case this was *2.88/8*, leading to .36 failures per second, and a MTTF of 2.8.

 *Figure 9: Reliability Demonstation Chart with Half the Minimum MTTF*

 ![Alt text](/media/rdchalf.png?raw=true "RDC Half MTTF")

 This RDC has a MTTF of half the minimum value found.
 This causes the data to need to continue testing, as the failure data is betwee the *accept* and *reject* lines.
-We found the failures per second to use by halving the minimum MTTF, leading to a calculation of *1/(2.8/2)*.
+We found the failures per second to use by halving the minimum MTTF.

 *Figure 10: Reliability Demonstation Chart with Double the Minimum MTTF*

 ![Alt text](/media/rdcdouble.png?raw=true "RDC Double MTTF")

 This RDC has a MTTF of double the minimum value found.
 This causes the data to still be accepted, as the failure data is past the *accept* line.
-We found the failures per second to use by doubling the minimum MTTF, leading to a calculation of *1/(2⋅2.8)*.
+We found the failures per second to use by doubling the minimum MTTF.

 # Comparison of Results<a name="par3"></a>